 It is also helpful to have an idea of what you want.
 Take a look at hairstyle galleries online, or check out the styles of celebrities and choose a style that you like.
 Be realistic, and pick styles on models that have similar facial features and hair type.
 Print the photos you like and take them with you on your next visit.
 Your barber or stylist can then work with that knowledge to create a haircut that has a similar look, but is shaped in a way that works well for your face, lifestyle, and profession.

 It's important to take your lifestyle into consideration.
 Extremely active people won't want to spend a lot of time styling their hair, and they'll be happiest with a low-maintenance haircut.
-A haircut that is cut only to be styled won't look as good if you don't spend the time actually styling it.
+Hair that is cut only to be styled won't look as good if you don't spend the time actually styling it.
 Conversely, someone with the time and patience to make a little effort grooming their hair every day, may be better served with a more stylish cut.
 We've all seen what happens when men just glob on hair gel with no direction.

 If you work in a more creative or less conservative environment, you can likely choose just about any style you like.
 Go full speed ahead on that mohawk.